 Categories

-Depending on the product's area of use, Rubber Hall's content is divided into four categories: Architecture, Interior Design, Fashion, and Society.
+Depending on the product's area of use, Rubber Hall's content is divided into five categories: Architecture, Interior Design, Fashion, Society and Gallery of Tyre Art.
 Together, the aim is to enlighten, spread knowledge, and ignite curiosity about recycled tyre material and its possibilities across various fields.

 Architecture